creativecommons/cc-legal-tools-app/README.md

 [djangotemplates]: https://docs.djangoproject.com/en/3.2/topics/templates/

-## Importing the existing license text
+## Importing the existing legal tool text

-The process of getting the text into the site varies by license.
+The process of getting the text into the site varies by legal tool.

 Note that once the site is up and running in production, the data in the site will become the canonical source, and the process described here should not